alexhogberg/slash-afterwork/README.md

 If not, run `npm -g install serverless`.

 You also need to change the `apiKey` in `conf.yml` so that the lambda can integrate with the slack API.
+You get this key when you setup your slash command in the Slack API.

 When this is complete you can setup your stack using `serverless deploy`.